Institute for Economics and Peace: National Peace Indices

-IEP launched a series of National Peace Indices beginning with the United States Peace Index (USPI) in April 2011, The USPI ranks each state in the US by peacefulness and, unlike the GPI, uses only five indicators: incarceration rate, the number of police officers, the number of homicides, the availability of small arms, and the number of violent crimes.
+IEP launched a series of National Peace Indices beginning with the United States Peace Index (USPI) in April 2011, The USPI ranks each state in the US by peacefulness and, unlike the Global Peace Index, uses only five indicators: incarceration rate, the number of police officers, the number of homicides, the availability of small arms, and the number of violent crimes.
 Maine is the most peaceful state, while Louisiana is the least peaceful.

 The Mexico Peace Index (MPI) is the latest in the series of National Peace Indices.
 There have been two editions of the MPI to date, the first published in 2013 and most recently in 2015.
 The MPI uses seven indicators to gauge the level of peace in the 32 Mexican states from 2003 to 2014.
 The indicators are: homicide rates, violent crimes, weapons crime, incarceration, police funding, efficiency of the justice system, and the level of organized crime.
 Guanajuato, Michoacan, Sinaloa, Morelos and Guerrero are the least peaceful cities while Hidalgo, Yucatán and Querétaro are the most peaceful.
 Mexico was found to be the 6th largest spender on violence containment in the world.
 It is estimated that it has cost the national economy 17% of their GDP to contain and manage the effects of direct and indirect violence.